COVIDExposureIndices/COVIDExposureIndices/README.md

 ## Further information and feedback

-- This is ongoing work released rapidly in the context of the ongoing pandemic.
-The release version less than "1.0" signals that these indices have only passed basic sensibility checks.
 - Please read the documentation to understand relevant caveats.
 - If you have questions, suggestions, or spot a bug, please file an issue at the GitHub repository.
-We welcome opportunities to improve the documentation and to better understand how you might want to use these and related indices that we are developing.

 ## Acknowledgments